HRyno/automation-node-js/README.md

-# automation-node-js
+# Stitch Todo List Assessment
-Basic introduction to node js automation
+Basic automated tests for a Todo List for Stitch Users